New Allegation of Harassment as Cain Dodges Reporters

-A third woman reportedly said she was the subject of sexual harassment by Herman Cain as the Republican presidential candidate tried to quell the controversy and placed the blame squarely on Rick Perry’s campaign.
+A third woman reportedly said she was the subject of sexual harassment by Herman Cain as the Republican presidential candidate tried to quell the controversy and avoided reporters today.

 The Associated Press reported that a third woman formerly employed by the National Restaurant Association said she had been harassed by Cain during his three years working there.
 The AP did not name the woman, but reported that she described to them sexually suggestive situations including an invitation to his corporate apartment.

 Cain today flatly denied the accusation, saying that it was all part of a smear campaign against him.